 He graduated with a B.Com (Hons) in Economics from the University of Malta in 2006.
 Subsequently, in 2007 he obtained a M.Sc in Economics from the University of Edinburgh.
 In 2013, he was awarded a Ph.D. in Economics from Heriot-Watt University (Edinburgh).
 Dr. Cassar currently occupies the position of Council member of the Malta Fiscal Advisory Council, has in the past served as director for the Malta Statistical Authority and currently occupies the position of associate editor for economics within the academic journal of Xjenza Online.

 Cassar, I.P., 2013.
 A study of the production structure of the Maltese economy: An input-output approach.
 Unpublished doctoral dissertation, Heriot-Watt University, Edinburgh.

 Cassar, I.P., 2015.
 Estimates of Output, Income, Value Added and Employment Multipliers for the Maltese Economy.
 Published by the Central Bank of Malta, WP/03/2015.

 Cassar, I.P, Vella, K., Buttigieg, S., 2016.
 Understanding the Economic Contribution of Tourism in Malta: A Literature Review.
 Mediterranean Journal of Social Sciences, Vol 7, No 6, November 2016.

-Cassar, I.P., 2017.
+Cassar, I.P., 2019.
 Assessing the structural change in the Maltese Economy via the application of a hypothetical extraction analysis.
-Published by the Central Bank of Malta, WP/01/2017.
+Proceedings of the 27th International Input-Output Association Conference, July 2019, Glasgow, Scotland.